PopovEvgeniy/desexonix/readme.txt

                  Sexonix image extractor by Popov Evgeniy Alekseyevich

-                             Version 1.4.1
+                             Version 1.5.5

 The program description.

 This program lets you extract the images from the Sexonix game.
 It is stored in the Sexonix.pic file.
-The extracted images will be saved in Truevision TGA format (256 colors with an indexed palette).
+The extracted images will be saved in Microsoft Windows Bitmap format (256 colors with an indexed palette).
 This program takes a target file name as the command-line argument.

 License.